Unrepl/unrepl/README.md

 #### `:unrepl/hello`

 The first message must be a `:unrepl/hello`.
 It's the only message whose tag is qualified.
 It's namespaced to make sniffing the protocol easier.
 (For example when connecting to a socket you may either get an existing unrepl repl or a standard repl that you are going to upgrade.)

+Its payload is a map which may have a `:commands` key mapping to a map of command ids (keywords) to template messages.

+This is how an unrepl implementtaion advertises its capabilities: by listing them along a machine-readable specification of the message to send to trigger them.

 #### `:bye`